bchainhub/foxar/pilot/README.md

 ### Loading a Previous Session

-Chisel allows you to load a previous session from your history.
+Pilot allows you to load a previous session from your history.

 To view your history, you can run `pilot list` or `!list`.
 This will print a list of your previous sessions, identifiable by their index.